RSKriegs/Projects-from-studies-/Modelling The Footballers Prices on a Transfer Market - Bachelor Thesis/transfermarkt-scraping-master modified/README.md

 ![](TablePicture.png)

-RSKriegs note: I have modified the original files for my own purposes, but due to respect to the original creator I leave the original readme file as well with the link to the Kaggle dataset. :)
+RSKriegs note: I have modified the original files for my own purposes, but due to respect to the original creator I leave the original readme file as well with the link to the original Kaggle dataset. :)

 Link to the original module: https://github.com/vnherdeiro/transfermarkt-scraping